-Kia EV6 GT Named Amongst TIME Best Inventions Of 2023
+Kia EV6 GT Named Amongst TIME Best Inventions of 2023

-- All-electric Kia EV6 GT recognized within the Transportation category by TIME editors

-- Kia EV6 GT combines long-range capability, spacious interior, and sophisticated design with 576 HP for thrilling 3.4-second 0-60 MPH1 acceleration time

-Dubai, United Arab Emirates, November 6, 2023: Today, the Kia EV6 GT was recognized amongst the TIME Best Inventions of 2023 within the Transportation category.
-The annual list, which has been compiled for over two decades, features 200 extraordinary innovations, including new products and ideas, that TIME editors have identified as“changing our lives.”
+(MENAFN- Ogilvy) Dubai, United Arab Emirates, November 6, 2023: Today, the Kia EV6 GT was recognized amongst the TIME Best Inventions of 2023 within the Transportation category.
+The annual list, which has been compiled for over two decades, features 200 extraordinary innovations, including new products and ideas, that TIME editors have identified as “changing our lives.”

 To compile the list, nominations are collected from TIME’s editors and correspondents around the world, and through an online application process, paying special attention to growing fields such as AI, green energy, and sustainability.
 The editors then evaluate each contender on a number of key factors, including originality, efficacy, ambition, and impact.